RitwickVerma/RPG/readme.md

 * SpriteSheets
   * [Universal LPC SpriteSheet Generator](https://opengameart.org/content/lpc-terrains)

-I have also included a credits.txt but man I can't thank these people enough for the incredible free art mainly because I'm shit at art.
+I have also included a credits.txt but man I can't thank these people enough for the incredible free art mainly because I'm bad at art.